heavyairship/LambdaCalc/README.md

 ## Overview

 This project provides a Python library and interpreter for parsing and reducing Lambda Calculus expressions.
+The reduction strategy used is [Normal Order Reduction to Normal Form](https://www.itu.dk/~sestoft/papers/sestoft-lamreduce.pdf).

 ## Prerequisities